code-423n4/2023-10-zksync/README.md

 ### **3. VM Section**

-The VM section is related to the zkSync Era Virtual Machine and contains elliptic curve precompiles and an extensive primer on zkSync EVM.
+The VM section is related to the zkSync Era Virtual Machine.

 - **[ZkSync Era Virtual Machine Primer](https://github.com/code-423n4/2023-10-zksync/blob/main/VM%20Section/ZkSync%20Era%20Virtual%20Machine%20primer.md)**
     - This primer is designed to provide auditors with a foundational understanding of the zkSync Era Virtual Machine.
 It offers insights into the operational mechanics and integral components of zkSync EVM, serving as an essential guide for those seeking to explore the zkSync EVM environment.